 01 of 04

 Curtains hang from a rod, which can be hidden and plain or decorative and on display, depending on how the curtains are hung.
 There are quite a few hanging options.
 Some of the most common options are metal grommets; metal or fabric rings; and fabric sleeves on the top or the back of the curtain panels.

-Use colorful curtains to add a punch of contrast to your bedroom, or go with an interesting pattern to liven up the space.
+Use colorful curtains to add a punch of contrast to your bedroom, or go with an interesting fabric pattern to liven up the space.
 On the other hand, sheer curtains add softness and femininity to a room.

 02 of 04

-Like curtains, drapes are fabric panels, and typically sold in pairs.
-The differences between curtains and drapes, however, is that drapes are lined, sometimes with fabric heavy enough to block out all outside light, making them perfect for bedroom use.
+Like curtains, drapes are fabric panels, and are typically sold in pairs.
+The difference between curtains and drapes, however, is that drapes are lined, sometimes with fabric heavy enough to block out all outside light, making them perfect for bedroom use.
 Drapes (sometimes called draperies) are long enough to reach from the top of the window to the floor, sometimes even puddling a bit beneath the window.
 Heavy, somewhat stiff fabrics are the norm for drapes, including luxury materials like velvet, damask, or silk.

-In the bedroom, the most popular draperies are the blackout style, which keep the room dark enough for deep sleep.
-These are an especially good choice for anyone who needs to sleep during the day, such as night shift workers.
+In the bedroom, the most popular draperies are the blackout style, which keeps the room dark enough for deep sleep.
+These are an especially good choice for anyone who needs to sleep during the day, such as night-shift workers.

 03 of 04